GRAHAM HOLDINGS COMPANY CLASS B (GHC)

 Election of Directors

-Long-tenured director with strong financial expertise as CEO of Markel Corporation and former CPA; GHC's 3-year TSR of +90.6% outperforms the peer group median by +67.4pp, well above the 65pp threshold for strong-positive TSR, so no TSR trigger fires; no overboarding, attendance, or independence concerns.
+Long-tenured director with strong financial expertise as a CPA and CEO of Markel Corporation; GHC's 3-year return of +91.1% outpaces the peer group median by +76.0pp, well above the 65pp trigger threshold for strong-positive TSR, so no TSR flag fires; no overboarding, attendance, or independence concerns noted.

-Independent Chair of the Board with extensive executive leadership experience from Xerox; TSR trigger does not fire given strong peer outperformance; no overboarding, attendance, or independence concerns.
+Board Chair with extensive CEO and human-resources leadership experience at Xerox; GHC's strong outperformance versus peers means the TSR trigger does not apply; no overboarding, attendance, or independence concerns identified.

 Timothy J. O’Shaughnessy